Ingredients

 To peel the jicama roots, use a sharp knife to carefully remove the outer layer, making sure not to cut too deeply and damage the flesh underneath.
 Once peeled, chop the jicama into small pieces, about 1-inch in size.

-- Chop the Jicama: Using a food processor or a manual chopper, finely chop the jicama pieces until they resemble a coarse meal.
+- Using a food processor or a manual chopper, finely chop the jicama pieces until they resemble a coarse meal.
 Be careful not to over-process the jicama, as it can become too fine and difficult to work with.

 Step 2: Mix the Jicama Mixture